-Course code HCP101-18
+Course code HCP101

 Course title History and Culture of Punjab -I

 Type of course Theory

 LTP 3:0:0

-Credits 3
+Credits

 Course Students who have not studied Punjabi in 10/12 th class

 prerequisite

 Course objectives 1.
-The Student will acquire the knowledge about Pun
+The Student will acquire the knowledge about Punjab and its

 (CO) Historical Resources.

 2. The Student will understand the Harppan Culture and different

 Vedic Periods.

-3. The Students will analyze the Alexander's invasions.
+The same of the sa 3.
+The Students will analyze the Alexander's invasions.